FRodrigues42/meet-meteor/database-everywhere/01-hyper-crud/README.md

 	=> Meteor server running on: http://localhost:3000/

 ...then all is well.

+Stage 2
+---

 Now let's CRUD.
 In your browsers dev console try:

 ```javascript
 dogs.insert({name:'rover', breed:'pointer'})